You have read this article Simple small home designs.

 All the decor items in a business should be easy to maintain and safe for clientele. flooring choices should be considered with safety in mind.
 No one wants customers slipping and hurting themselves on a too shinny flooring.
 The floor plans should group related items together for customer convenience.
 Check out lanes should be conveniently located and manned.
 A well designed and implemented store will sell more merchandise.

-You have read this article Businesses / Design / Interior / Retail with the title March 2012.
-You can bookmark this page URL https://moderndeserthomes.blogspot.com/2012/03/the-importance-of-architecture-and.html.
+with the title March 2012.
+You can bookmark this page URL http://moderndeserthomes.blogspot.com/2012/03/the-importance-of-architecture-and.html.
 Thanks!

 Modern Architecture - The Imperfect Argument